tsleung/reactive-docgen/detailed-setup.md

 The `python-dotenv` library allows you to use the API key using a `.env` file, which is more secure than exposing the API key in your terminal.

-### 3. Set Up Your Gemini API Key
+### 3. Set Up Your Gemini API Key **OR** Use Ollama

-To allow `reactive-docgen` to interact with the Gemini AI model, you'll need to set up a Gemini API key.
+To allow `reactive-docgen` to interact with an LLM, you can either use the Gemini AI model via an API key, or use Ollama, a free and open-source tool to run LLMs locally.

+#### Option 1: Gemini API Key

 1. Go to the [Google AI platform website](https://ai.google.dev/) and sign in with your Google account.
 2. Follow the instructions to get a Gemini API key.
 This is provided free of charge.